-Cell phones will be turned off and stored in the students' backpacks, locker or another appropriate place.
-If a cell phone/smart watch is used during the school day, it will be confiscated and held by the Administration until the end of the day, at which time a parent must pick up the phone/watch.
-Inappropriate use of a cellphone/smart watch during the school day may result in a discipline referral.
-Smart watches must be in "school" or "safe" mode while on campus.
-Students may not use the communication features of the watch during the school day.
+Cell phones/smart watches will be turned in upon arrival at school.
+If a cell phone/smart watch is used during the school day it will be confiscated and held by the Administration until the end of the day, at which time a parent must pick up the cell phone/smart watch.
+This could lead to a discipline referral.